BrennanAyers/koroibos_olympian_analytics/README.md

 To be written...

 ## Database Models
-Our main storage of information is done through the Athletes table.
-An Athlete resource currently has the following required attributes:
+Our main storage of information is done through the Olympians table.
+An Olympian resource currently has the following required attributes:
 - Name `String`
 - Sex `String`
 - Age `Integer`